openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 A. No, this is not possible.

-**Q. Does it makes sense for an application to be able to mask this?**
+**Q. Does it make sense for an application to be able to mask this?**

-A. TBD
+A. Possibly not, though there is nothing particularly requiring us to prevent this at this time.

 **Q. Does it make sense for an application to be able to listen for this but not `EL`?**